What is SJA? Secure Job Analysis Explained Simply

-📌 Updated December 2025: This article has been updated with new information about how safe job analysis (SJA) contributes to better non-conformity management, risk reduction and control in construction projects.
+📌 Updated February 2026: This article has been updated with new information about how safe job analysis (SJA) contributes to better non-conformity management, risk reduction and control in construction projects.

-What is SJA (Safe Job Analysis)?
+What does SJA (Safe Job Analysis) mean?

 A safe job analysis usually consists of: